 The Track Clicks on Element(s) goal is typically used to collect visitor data and clicks on buttons and elements present on your website.
 To know more about this goal, refer to the Track Clicks on Element(s).
-In VWO, you can define your testing goals in the two ways:
+In VWO, you can define your testing goals in two ways:

 - Adding goals from the Visual Editor UI.

 - Add goals using the Goals page during the test creation.